Komachian/BooxWooxBlogs/README.md

 # BooxWoox Blogs

 ## Issues
-- Navbar has ceased to be sticky
+- Overlay has issues while scrolling on Firefox
-- API returns CORS error
+- Login API returns CORS error
-- OTP countdown starts before frame is rendered
+- Set interval not terminating
 - Dial-codes list scroll needs improvement
 - Side menu of blogs page not fixed
-- OTP input auto focus shifting not implemented
 - Overlay onBlur() not working as expected
 - Character inputs are not rejected in phone-number / OTP box
+- Duplicate blogs are displayed

 ## Updates
 - 20 August, 2021